Last updated on

 We look at loans financed having reached more than 30 days delay in the first 6 months of their life (among all loans from a vintage which had at least 6 months of life)*.

-According to this early risk indicator, the loans originated in the second semester of 2019 and in the first semester of 2020 are of average quality.
-No alert.
+According to this early risk indicator, the loans originated in 2020 and 2021 are of better quality than the average.

 How to read it:

-For example, among all the loans financed in the first semester of 2020, 136 had at least 6 months of history and among them 2 reached at least 30 days delay (equivalent to 2 installments in delay), which is 1.5%.
+For example, among all the loans financed in the second semester of 2020, 203 had at least 6 months of history and among them 2 reached at least 30 days delay (equivalent to 2 installments in delay), which is 1%.
 Please note that these 2 loans may have repaid their delay since.

 1 Year risk indicator R3-12